What is an Au Pair?

 People use the terms ‘au pair’, ‘nanny’, and ‘babysitter’ interchangeably but there are some real differences you should know about when selecting the best care for your kids.

-Definition of an Au Pair
+Au Pair Definition

 An au pair is a young person from abroad who comes to the U.S. to live and work with an American host family.
 Au pairs provide childcare for the host family in return for room, board, and a weekly stipend.
-Au pairs spend a year as fully-integrated members of the host family and have the opportunity to extend their time up to an additional 12 months.
-The mutually-beneficial relationship gives host parents live-in childcare coverage while offering au pairs a unique opportunity to be fully immersed in American culture.
+Au pairs spend a year as fully integrated members of the host family and have the opportunity to extend their time up to an additional 12 months.
+The mutually beneficial relationship gives host parents live-in childcare coverage while offering au pairs a unique opportunity to be fully immersed in American culture.

-What Does the Term Au Pair Mean?
+What Does Au Pair Mean?
+What Does an Au Pair Do?

 • Come to the U.S. for 12-24 months on a J-1 Au Pair Visa